status-im/status-web/apps/website/docs/status-communities/back-up-your-community-s-private-key.md

 ### Where is my community information backed up?

-Your community configuration and messages for up to 30 days are cached in the Waku [peer-to-peer network][peer-to-peer-messaging].
+Your community configuration and messages for up to 30 days are cached in the Waku [peer-to-peer network](../messaging-and-web3-browser/about-status-messages#peer-to-peer-messaging.md).
 The community's private key represents proof of ownership but doesn't store the community configuration and messages.

 ### How frequently should I back up the community's private key?

 You only need to back up your community's private key once, as long as you don't lose it.
-You can create the backup right after you [create the community][create-a-status-community].
+You can create the backup right after you [create the community](./create-a-status-community.md).

 ### How can I protect my community's private key?